fizzle77/JAFDTC/doc/README.md

 ![](images/Core_Cfg_DCS_Status.png)

 shows two different DCS statuses.
 On the left, DCS is not running but the Lua support is installed.
-On the right, DCS is running a mission with an F-16C Viper.
+On the right, DCS is running a mission where the player is piloting an F-16C Viper.

 The left side of the status area identifies the pilot and wing as specified through the JAFDTC [Settings](#settings).